rihaas/rihaas/README.md

 ---

 <p align="center">
-  <em>✨ "From building machines to building insights — every step is a new story!" ✨</em>
+  <em>✨ "From machines to insights — turning every step into a story!" ✨</em>
 </p>